Suppressor baffles, also known as silencer baffles, are a crucial component in the design of firearm suppressors.

 Monocore is the strongest design out of all the options.
 The monocore is a key piece to the strength of this design.
 The front-loading monocore makes maintenance super easy.
 Every time the user shoots, when they are done shooting, they just spin the core out and put it back in.

 As long as they do that it will never carbon freeze and lock up like all .22 suppressors are prone to do.
-Once the monocore is out of the tube, its design is conducive to ease of cleaning if the user wants to scrub it with a nylon brush and some solvent.
+Once the monocore is out of the tube, its design is conducive to easy cleaning if the user wants to scrub it with a nylon brush and some solvent.

 Maxim Defense Monocore Suppressor Design

-First, they are user-serviceable meaning that you can disassemble and clean the suppressor without having any specialized tools or having to send it to Maxim Defense.
+First, they are user-serviceable, meaning that you can disassemble and clean the suppressor without having any specialized tools or having to send it to Maxim Defense.

 Second, the suppressor tube has an integrated carbon scraper.
 As you unscrew and pull the tube from the core, it scrapes any excess carbon from the internal core of the suppressor.